⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Book (MRQ) | 3.33 | Compares the company's market price to its book value per share, indicating how much investors are willing to pay for net assets. |
+| Price/Book (MRQ) | 3.07 | The most recent quarter's price-to-book ratio compares a company's market value to its book value, indicating how much investors are willing to pay per dollar of net assets. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |